Stray Cats, Feral Cats and Kittens

 If there is a mother cat, is she nursing and caring for the kittens?
 It’s best to leave them with mom until they’re weaned.

 If there isn’t a mother cat and the kittens are not yet eating solid food, they will need to be bottle-fed every 2-3 hours.
 It’s important not to offer them cow’s milk (this will make them sick).
 Buy Kitten Milk Replacement (KMR), a product available from pet stores in liquid or dry form that you prepare for the kittens.
-Please contact your veterinarian or the East Bay SPCA Foster Department at 510-563-4632 for more information on bottle-feeding kittens.
+Pet Food Express offers kitten kits to members of the public as well.

 What to do if there IS a mother cat